Cobra Kai season 5: Casting

 All main cast members from the previous season returned for the fifth, with Gianni DeCenzo now being credited as a "special guest appearance".
 Sean Kanan and Robyn Lively guest starred as Mike Barnes and Jessica Andrews respectively, reprising their roles from The Karate Kid Part III.
 In addition to Kanan and Lively returning, Alicia Hannah-Kim joined the cast as Kim Da-eun.
 Dallas Dupree Young, who portrays Kenny Payne, was upped to a series regular role after recurring during the fourth season.

 Filming

 Filming for the fifth season began in September 2021 and finished in December.
 Like previous seasons, parts were filmed in Atlanta, Georgia, Marietta, Georgia and Los Angeles, California.
 The Mexico scenes were filmed in Puerto Rico on a two-day filming block, just like the two-day filming block of Okinawa, Japan and the Tokyo Metropolitan Government Building in Tokyo, Japan for the third season.

+Music

+Music used during the season primarily highlighted that from the 1980s.
+Featured artists included Billy Idol, Jon Bon Jovi, and Van Halen.
+Other songs such as "Eye of the Tiger" by Survivor and Dead or Alive's "You Spin Me Round (Like a Record)" were also used.

+Soundtracks

+Leo Birenberg and Zach Robinson once again returned to compose for the season.
+Madison Gate Records released two digital soundtrack albums on September 16, 2022.
+La-La Land Records distributed physical CD releases which featured 13 additional tracks across the two volumes.
+A single from the first volume, "Once Upon a Time in the Valley", was released a month earlier on August 19.
+Matt Ryan Tobin designed the cover art for the albums.